philippinespire/pire_lcwgs_data_processing/sphaeramia_nematoptera/1st_sequencing_run/README.md

 ## 4. Visualised results using the Process Sequencing Metadata Repo
 I followed Kevin's repo for [Process Sequencing Metadata](https://github.com/philippinespire/process_sequencing_metadata).

+*coverageMappedReads was ran by someone else prior to visualising results.
+You may refer to the CSSL pipeline for this or check Cvi lcwgs steps

-Results are uploaded in my folder:
+Results are uploaded in my folder but also copied under the process_sequencing_metadata folder for this species
 ```
 cd /home/jbald004/process_sequencing_metadata/out/lcwgs_Sne
 ```